 Via Lisa at Sociological Images, UC Irvine professor Jennifer Lee mulls over the increasingly complex conversations on race in the U.S. being spurred by the immigration of Asians and Latin@s, away from the black/white binary.
 She says the new continuum is black/nonblack, as opposed to white/nonwhite.

-Jamelle has made a similar point in [...]
+Jamelle has made a similar point in the [...]

 The New Yorker profiles Bettye LaVette, a singer/badass who had some minor hits back in the 60s, but who’s experienced a career resurgence after her performance of The Who’s “Love Reign O’er Me” at the Kennedy Center Honors in 2008.

-The profile is unfortunately behind a paywall, but it paints LaVette as a [...]
+The profile is unfortunately behind a paywall, but it paints LaVette as a charismatic, [...]